RoboticAgents/course-information/README.md

 16      | Dec.
 12 - Dec.
 16     |   Project work                  |                                       |
 17      | Sep.
 19 - Dec.
 23     |   Finals                        |                                       |

+### Materials

+There is no required textbook for this course.
+All reading material will be provided by the instructor and linked on the [course schedule](#Schedule).

+You are required to bring a laptop to every class.
+Additionally, you will be required to install software on your laptop and if your laptop is not capable of working with specific software then a departmental laptop will be provided to you.

+Besides, the laptop there is no required hardware that you need for this class.
+All hardware will be provided to you.

 ### Policies

 #### Grading